WWI – Naval Defences of the Forth

 The signing of the Armistice ended the fighting of WWI and was followed by the Surrender of Germany’s High Seas Fleet in the Forth in November 1918.

-“The Fortification of The Firth of Forth 1880-1977.” by Ron Morris and Gordon Barclay tells the story of the evolution of the defences of the Forth to accommodate the Grand Fleet in World War I, and the re-armament in 1939 at the outbreak of WWII.
+Fortifications of the Firth of Forth by Ron Morris and Gordon Barclay tells the story of the evolution of the defences of the Forth to accommodate the Grand Fleet in World War I, and the re-armament in 1939 at the outbreak of WWII.